 Completed Source Water Assessment

-Based on information obtained in a Well Site Survey, published in 1992 by the Illinois EPA, twenty-four possible problem sites were identified within the survey area of Park Forest.
+Based on information obtained in a well site survey, published in 1992 by the Illinois EPA, 24 possible problem sites were identified within the survey area of Park Forest.
 The Illinois EPA has determined that the source water obtained from Park Forest Wells #1 through #6 is susceptible to contamination.
 This means, if a source of contamination is present near a well, the aquifer could be affected.
 This determination is based on a number of criteria including: monitoring conducted at the wells; monitoring conducted at the entry point to the distribution system; and the available hydrogeologic data on the wells.
 The Illinois Environmental Protection Act provides a minimum protection zone of 400 feet for Park Forest’s wells.
 These minimum protection zones are regulated by the Illinois EPA.